xcart/xcart-docs/_pages/kb_en/users/memberships/using_memberships.md

 - Buy N items from specified categories to get a discount on M of them (the cheapest ones).
 If the discount is set to 100%, your customers will get the items for free.
 - Spend a certain amount in specified categories to get a discount on M of the items bought from these categories (the cheapest ones).

-To configure the offers, you will need to have the addons installed as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
+To configure the offers, you will need to have the addons installed as described in  {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.
 Once the addons are installed, the features will become available in the 'Discounts: Special Offers' section of your store's Admin back end (Figure 9).
    ![Fig 9]({{site.baseurl}}/attachments/so.png)

 To create an offer that will be available only to members: